Autotrader cars

 Renault 5

-As per the Tavascan, if the Renault 5 is as good as it looks, it could not only be a huge boost to Renault, but also to the electric car market itself.
+As per the Tavascan, the Renault 5’s styling is a big hit and it looks remarkably like the pictures of the initial prototype.
 The 5 has all the hallmarks of a cutting-edge EV: futuristic exterior, minimalist interior, good battery range (up to 250 miles), and vehicle-to-grid tech – like a Porsche Taycan.
-The thing is, Renault is aiming for an £18,000 starting price for all this.
+This makes the Renault 5 far more sophisticated than the Zoe it replaces and most impressively it has a starting price of under £23,000.
 “Gamechanger” is an overused word, but…

 Porsche Macan

 Porsche turning the Macan into an electric vehicle is a pretty obvious move, really.
 The Macan is the company’s cheapest and best-selling car, so it’ll make for a great ‘entry-level’ Porsche EV, considerably cheaper than the Taycan.
-That said, making it electric will bump up the starting price considerably, to around £70,000, while also fundamentally changing the character of what many consider to be the best-to-drive sub-£100k SUV on the market.
-It'll be thunderously quick though.
-We’re looking forward to trying it.
+That said, making it electric bumps up the starting price considerably, to around £70,000, while also fundamentally changing the character of what many consider to be the best-to-drive sub-£100k SUV on the market.
+It’s thunderously quick, though, and while you don’t get the traditional roar of an engine, synthetic noises help the Macan to retain an engaging experience.

 Kia EV3

 The EV3 is the smallest and cheapest of a bunch of new Kia EVs just around the corner, and that makes it the most interesting.
-It should cost less than £30,000 when it arrives, making it a stylish rival to the (very successful) MG4, and almost certainly with better cabin quality and refinement than the MG.
-You can read much more about it here.
+The EV3 provides a perfect blend of practicality, range, and affordability, making it one of the best cars of 2024.
+Costing just over £30,000, it’s a stylish rival to the (very successful) MG4, but with a better interior and more refinement than the MG.

 MG Cyberster

-Speaking of MG, the company is FINALLY getting back into the roadster market in 2024 – but probably not in the way most people expected.
+Speaking of MG, the company FINALLY got back into the roadster market last year – but probably not in the way most people expected.
 Sure, in most ways it follows the classic MG formula: it’s a convertible with two doors, two seats, and a fabric roof.
 But the Cyberster is fully electric.
 Back to the future.
 Or something.
 It’s proper quick – the twin-motor version will have at least 500 horsepower – and the chassis development has links to the Ferrari F1 team, in a roundabout way.
-Should be cracking.
+It might not be the lightweight sports car of old, but the Cyberster is a high-tech grand tourer you could comfortably cover the miles in.

 Learn more about electric cars...